 - Processed and fast foods

 Whole foods that break down slowly help manage blood sugar levels.
-Eating at consistent times daily is also helpful.
+Eating at regular times each day is also beneficial.

 2. Get More Active

 Exercise helps your body use insulin more effectively.
-This is crucial for those with high A1C levels and can aid in weight loss.
+This can help people lose weight and is essential for patients with elevated A1C levels.

 Good options include: